-Cashmere-like Suede leather
+Cashmere-like Suede Loafers

 Moreover, the suede skins have received a special water treatment, adding to a more water resistant result.

-Labor-intensive processes are used to ensure that your Sagans are the best in terms of durability and flexibility.
+Labour-intensive processes are used to ensure that your Sagans are the best in terms of durability and flexibility.

-All of our loafers possess an “unlined” structure that enables the leather to stretch during the wear and copy the anatomy of your foot.
-Therefore our unlined Belgian loafers accommodate to almost every type of foot width and provide the wearer with the highest level of comfort.
+All of our loafers possess an “unlined” structure that enables the suede & leather to stretch during the wear and copy the anatomy of your foot.
+Therefore our unlined loafers accommodate to almost every type of foot width and provide the wearer with the highest level of comfort.
 Elegance without compromise.

 From flat-footedness to the typical wider Asian-fit, our shoes accommodate it all.

 To amplify the lightweight characteristics and flexibility of our suede unlined loafers, we have deliberately developed our own method: the Baudoin & Lange construction.
 Our unique insoles are infused with cork and treated with special materials in strategic places.
 As a result we can ensure that our soles and insoles have an even greater comfort than goodyear-welted or athletic shoes.
 The handmade sole is carefully glued and hammered into its correct shape and meticulously positioned by our shoemakers.

 On top of the added flexibility, lightweight-ness, and elegant look demonstrated by our thin soles, additional significant benefits prevail over other construction methods.
 The optional, interchangeable thin rubber grips attached to the sole contributes to an indefinite lifetime of that very sole.
 Don’t want an extra rubber grip?
 The shoe can easily be resoled.